 This Is How Much to Tip Hairstylists and Colorists (Plus One Time You Don't Need to Tip)

-This might sound familiar: You hit the hair salon for a color, cut, and blow-out, you're looking gorgeous and feeling fierce—and then you get to the check-out desk and freeze.
+This sounds familiar: You hit the hair salon for a color, cut, and blow-out, you're looking gorgeous and feeling fierce—and then you get to the check-out desk and freeze.
 Suddenly you realize you have no idea whom to tip—not to mention how much to tip everyone.
 You might already know conventional tipping etiquette requires you tip your hairstylist, but what about the person who washed your hair or dried it for you while your stylist cut someone else's hair?
 And what if you used a discount offer—how much do you tip then?
 So many questions.
-Here’s everything you need to know about how to tip a hairdresser—and everyone else who helped you at the salon.
+Here's everything you need to know about how to tip a hairdresser—and everyone else who helped you at the salon.

 Exactly How Much to Tip Your Hairdresser

 When it comes to tipping your hairstylist, always go with the golden rule of 20 percent, says Daniel Post, spokesperson for the Emily Post Institute.
 "Remember that just like servers in restaurants, hairdressers depend on tips as part of their income," he says.
 The only time this isn't true is during the holiday season: Tip your hairdresser a little extra around the holidays (an additional 10 percent should do it) as a generous bonus.

 Many salons don't allow you to leave a tip on a credit card, so be sure to bring enough cash with you when you arrive at your appointment.
 "Our society is slowly becoming cashless, but in the world of tipping, cash is king," says Sharon Schweitzer, international etiquette expert and the founder of Protocol & Etiquette Worldwide.